Who is an Erasmus+ student?

-Erasmus is a European exchange programme which enables students to study or work in another Erasmus participating country as part of their degree.
+Erasmus+ is a European Commission funded programme which enables students to study and/or work in another Erasmus participating country as part of their degree.
 You will study in classes alongside full time British and international students.
-As well attending lectures, you will also take part in smaller seminars and tutorial classes, giving you the opportunity to work closely with, and get to know, other students on your course.
+As well as attending lectures, you will also take part in smaller seminars and tutorial classes, giving you the opportunity to work closely with, and get to know, other students on your course.

 How to apply

-Your first point of contact to apply as an Erasmus student will be your home institution's Erasmus Departmental Coordinator/International Office.
-If your Erasmus Departmental Coordinator gives you approval, we will be informed that you have been nominated to participate.
-The Erasmus Departmental Coordinator will also provide you with an Exchange application form which you must complete and send to the Study Abroad/Exchanges Team at the University of Portsmouth.
-You will be sent your official acceptance from the University by email.
+Your first point of contact to apply as an Erasmus+ student will be your home institution's Erasmus+ Departmental Coordinator/International Office.
+If your Erasmus+ Departmental Coordinator gives you approval, we will be informed that you have been nominated to participate.
+The Erasmus+ Departmental Coordinator will also provide you information on how to submit an online application.
+Upon completion of all requirements, you will be sent your official acceptance from the University by email.
 This acceptance will be:

-- an official Offer Letter if you are an EU national
+- an official Offer email if you are an EU/EEA national

-- a Certificate of Acceptance for Studies (CAS) if you are a non-EU national applying for a Tier 4 General student visa
+- a Confirmation of Acceptance for Studies (CAS) if you are a non-EU/EEA national applying for a Tier 4 General student visa and studying for more than six months

 Units available and contacts

-To check the available units, please visit the Unit web search or click on one of the following:
+To check the available units, please visit the page here.

 All Erasmus study placements carry some form of academic recognition as part of a degree programme.
 The most common method of recognition in the framework of the Erasmus programme is the European Credit Transfer and Accummulation system (ECTS).
 This is a learner-centred system based on the student workload required to achieve the objectives of a programme specified in terms of the learning outcomes and competences acquired.